 Sam graduated with a Master of Osteopathy degree from the University College of Osteopathy (formerly British School of Osteopathy).
 He is registered with the General Osteopathic Council and is a member of the Institute of Osteopathy.
-He is also currently a part of a research team for Imperial College London investigating how placebo methods are employed in the management for pain.
-Sam also holds a level 3 ITEC Sports Massage Therapy certification.xxx
+He is also currently studying his second Masters in Physical Therapy in Musculoskeletal Healthcare and Rehabilitation at University College London (UCL) which he plans to finish in 2023.
+He has also recently taken part in a research team for Imperial College London investigating how placebo methods are employed in the management for pain.
+Sam also holds a level 3 ITEC Sports Massage Therapy certification.

 Sam appreciates and engages all biopsychosocial factors with his patients in order to maximise their health and wellbeing.
 Emotions and beliefs play a huge role in a patient’s recovery and neglecting the importance of these can cause a persistent barrier to recovery.